SysError99/GMClient/README.md

 ---
 # Notes for Cordova
-You can configurehis section mostly applies to mobile platform (Android and iOS) only, as shown below:
+This section mostly applies to mobile platform (Android and iOS) only.

 ## Config.XML file
 There are some of configurations inside `<widget>` tag of `config.xml` file.
 These below are the required in order to make your app function properly.